hhuynh000/EE399_HW2/README.md

 </p>

 ## Conclusion
 There are different tools like PCA and correlation matrix to analyze data.
-PCA is especially useful in generating feature space for training machine learning model on since it extract the most important component and reducing the dimensionality.
+Measuring correlation with dot product is an easy way to find how similar data is to one another.
+In addition, PCA is especially useful in generating feature space for training machine learning model on since it extract the most important component and reducing the dimensionality.